docker/docs/docker-for-mac/apple-m1.md

 ### Known issues

 The following issues are known and are not expected to be resolved in the final GA build for Apple Silicon.
+We are working on them in collaboration with our partners.

 - You must install Rosetta 2 as some binaries are still Darwin/AMD64.
 To install Rosetta 2 manually from the command line, use this command: